This root beer pulled pork is sweet, smoky, and so tender, it melts in your mouth!

 If you think root beer is only good for quenching your thirst, trust me, this recipe will change your mind.

-Served in between two buns and some coleslaw, root beer pulled pork is the most stunning summer dish!
+Served in a soft bun with some cool coleslaw, this root beer pulled pork is the most stunning summer dish!

 Thanks to the slow cooker, you can simply place all the ingredients in the pot and forget about it.

 Are you ready to have your mind blown?
-Let’s start cooking, shall we?
+Let’s get to it.

 Root Beer Pulled Pork

-The pork is simmered in the slow cooker for hours in a root beer and barbecue sauce, giving it a ridiculously amazing flavor and texture.
+Root beer pulled pork is simmered in the slow cooker in root beer and barbecue sauce.
+The result?
+Ridiculously amazing flavor and texture.

 You may be wondering, what’s the point of adding soda to pork?
 Well, it does wonders for enhancing the flavor of the meat!